agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

 ### **Implications for Financial Analysis & Exam Tips**

   * **Comparability:** Companies in the same industry may have different capitalization policies.
 An analyst must be aware of these differences to make meaningful comparisons.
 For instance, some software companies might capitalize development costs while others expense them, leading to different reported profits and asset bases.
-  * **Exam Tip:** The exam loves to test the impact of capitalizing vs. expensing on financial statements and ratios.
+  * **<mark>EXAM TIP:</mark>:** The exam loves to test the impact of capitalizing vs. expensing on financial statements and ratios.
 Be sure to memorize the table above.
 You should be able to state, for example, that capitalizing a cost leads to higher net income in the first year but lower net income in subsequent years compared to expensing.

 -----